DurhamARC/Bede-doc/usage/index.rst

 Connecting to the ``ghlogin`` node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get an interactive login-session on a Grace-Hopper node in the ``ghlogin`` partition, you must connect to Bede's regular login nodes as usual via ssh / x2go.
+To get an interactive login-session for the Grace-Hopper environment in the ``ghlogin`` partition, you must connect to Bede's regular login nodes as usual via ssh / x2go.

 Once connected, the ``ghlogin`` command can be used to request an interactive session on the ``ghlogin`` node.